francescobarbarulo/kubernetes-starter-pack/guides/lab02.md

       localhost:5000/getting-started
     ```

-    > You'll notice we're using the value `mysql` as `MYSQL_HOST`.
+    > You'll notice you're using the value `mysql` as `MYSQL_HOST`.
 While `mysql` isn't normally a valid hostname, Docker is able to resolve it to the IP address of the mysql container thanks to the `--network-alias` flag.

-2. If we look at the logs for the container (`docker logs -f <container-id>`), we should see a message indicating it's using the mysql database.
+2. If you look at the logs for the container (`docker logs -f <container-id>`), you should see a message indicating it's using the mysql database.

     ```plaintext
     Connected to mysql db at host mysql